 Become a member of the Southern Yacht Club, where you can stay active at the fitness center, have a pool day, or enroll the kids in SYC Sailing Camp.
 Take the family on a guided tour of Louisiana’s only working lighthouse, and stop by the museum at New Canal Lighthouse.
 Learn how to dance the Argentine Tango or West Coast Swing at Fleur De Dance.
 Gather for some quality family time with a picnic at West End Park and watch boats sail out on Lake Pontchartrain.
 Try the Hot Sausage Poboy Pizza or JB’s Classic Burger while dining at JB’s Fuel Dock.
 Head to Russell’s Marina Grill for the Giant Seafood Platter or Southern Fried Chicken Tenders.
 Get traditional Chinese dishes like Won Ton Noodle Soup, Beef & Broccoli, and Chicken Lo Mein at Ming’s Restaurant.
 Dig into BBQ favorites like Muffuletta Deviled Eggs, Sloppy Joe, or The Brisket On A Bun at The Backyard.

 Moving to NOLA?
 Extra Space Storage has self storage facilities throughout the New Orleans area, so we can help with your transition.
-Find a storage unit near you!
+Find storage units near you!

 Neighborhood statistics from AreaVibes